AndrewH1188/war-heroes-remembered-ms2/README.md

 A special thank you goes out to my superb Mum, she has listened to me talk about this project and what I am looking to try and achieve.
 She has suggested how I can refine/fine-tune this in order to make this project realistic, able to construct and complete.
 I would like to thank my Mum for her ongoing support, faith, interest and encouragement that has helped me through another Milestone Project, even if she doesn't understand the coding process, but is still proud of all the hours, dedication, hard work and immense learning that I have undertaken to get this far.

-My Aunt and Uncle deserve some thanks and recognition for their interest, ongoing support and encouragement.
+My Auntie Julie and Uncle Danny deserve thanks and recognition for their interest, ongoing support and encouragement.
 I would like to also thank my Uncle specifically for his help in helping me better understand parts of JavaScript, although I’m sure he feels the same about the help I have given to him to better understand this as well.
+I would also like to add and say thank you again to my Uncle for asking me to talk through with him what it is I'm doing and looking at my code, though he knows far more than I do about coding he is able to help me by talking through this with him, and also when we zoom call I screenshare and try out the different languages and see the results of the code written.
+This is a great help to us both and especially myself as a novice coder like myself.
+Again thank you for your interest and all your help, I really appreciate it and hope to be as good at coding and understanding coding as you are.

 Again I have my ace friend and tennis coach (in that order) Adam Jameel to thank for his support, encouragement and enthusiasm now he knows what I do (Milestone 1 Go Tennis System) although still doesn’t have a clue how the magic happens, but he believes and encourages it to do so.
 Thank you sir, it is great to have your support, encouragement and belief in me keeping me going, so thank you again.